 - c.
 Cashier's checks and wire transfers may only be used under extraordinary circumstances, upon approval of the United States Trustee.
 "Extraordinary circumstances" can include, but are not limited to: (1) an immediate payment by a trustee is necessary to prevent loss to the estate or injury to a person or property and the service provider will not accept an estate check, or (2) a wire transfer is required by applicable law or regulation (e.g., tax deposits in excess of \$50,000 per 26 C.F.R.
 Parts 1, 31, and 40).
 A copy of the cashier's check or wire transfer bank advice and related documentation must be maintained in the estate file. - d.
 Counter checks may never be used. - e.
-All checks must be captioned with the bankruptcy case name and number in the style of "Estate of Jane Smith, Debtor, John Jones, Trustee, Case Number 98-00000".
+All checks must be captioned with the bankruptcy case name and number and the chapter 7 trustee's name.
+The terms 'Debtor" and "Trustee" should appear, unabbreviated, in the caption, as illustrated in the following example: "Case Number 02-12345; Jane Smith, Debtor; John Jones, Trustee."
+(Each item in this example is required, in no particular order.
+The term "Case Number" is desirable, but may be abbreviated or omitted.)
 The checks also must include a statement that the check will be void if not cashed within 90 days. - f.
 Supporting documentation for disbursements, such as invoices, fee applications, and court orders, must be kept in the estate file.
 Supporting documentation should contain indicate both the trustee's initials and date to indicate review and approval, as well as an indication of payment, such as a "PAID" stamp or an attached copy of the check, to prevent duplicate payment. - g.
 As an additional control, the trustee should consider asking the bank to obtain verbal approval from the trustee when checks over an established dollar amount (e.g., \$50,000) are presented for payment.